M1841 6-pounder field gun

-The M1841 6-pounder field gun was a bronze smoothbore muzzle-loading cannon that was adopted by the United States Army in 1841 and used from the Mexican–American War to the American Civil War.
+The M1841 6-pounder field gun was a bronze smoothbore muzzleloading cannon that was adopted by the United States Army in 1841 and used from the Mexican–American War to the American Civil War.
 It fired a 6.1 lb round shot up to a distance of 1523 yd at 5° elevation.
-It could also fire canister shot and spherical case shot.
+It could also fire canister shot and spherical case shot (shrapnel).
 The cannon proved very effective when employed by light artillery units during the Mexican–American War.
-The cannon was used during the early years of the American Civil War, but it was soon outclassed by newer field guns such as the 12-pounder Napoleon.
-In the US Army, the 6-pounders were replaced as soon as more modern weapons became available and none were manufactured after 1862.
-However, the Confederate States Army continued to use the cannon for a longer period because the lesser industrial capacity of the South could not produce newer guns as fast as the North.
+The cannon was used during the early years of the American Civil War, but it was soon outclassed by newer field guns such as the M1857 12-pounder Napoleon.
+In the U.S. Army, the 6-pounders were replaced as soon as more modern weapons became available and none were manufactured after 1862.
+However, the Confederate States Army continued to use the cannon for a longer period because the lesser industrial capacity of the South could not produce new guns as fast as the North.